-Prior to work commencing,each site is thoroughly assessed for its recovery potential, its habitat significance, riparian linkages, cost effectiveness in terms of outcomes, and carbon sequestration opportunities.
-We also ensure that we collaborate with the relevant Catchment Management Authority to assess the priority of the site in-line with their Catchment Action Plan.
+Prior to work commencing, each site is thoroughly assessed for its recovery potential, its habitat significance, riparian linkages, cost effectiveness in terms of outcomes, and carbon sequestration opportunities.
+We also ensure that we collaborate with the relevant local Natural Resources Management agency to assess the priority of the site in-line with their Catchment Action Plan.

-To date we have 56 sites and all of these have had a Rapid Appraisal of Riparian Condition Assessment undertaken to provide baseline information against which we can track progress against over the life of the project.
+All of our sites have had a Rapid Appraisal of Riparian Condition Assessment undertaken to provide baseline information against which we can track progress against over the life of the project.
+These assessments are now being redone as we move into the last six months of our work.
 We also record other details to complement the Rapid Appraisal of Riparian Condition assessment, for example, stream type, stream class and bank profile.
 We have a webpage focusing on our monitoring and evaluation approach as we feel it is vital we track before and after riparian rehabilitation works are undertaken.

 Seed propagation of plants for is ongoing, and is part of Greening Australia’s broader effort to grow 100 000 known provenance plants in association with the seed collection program (undertaken over December/January) for all projects.
 Riparian community species are part of the species mix, and are being grown specifically for Rivers of Carbon.
 Seed for growing tubestock is sourced from local provenances and each plant grown can be traced back to the origin of the seed.
 Tubestock and seedstock are chosen based on the specifics of each site.